ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 }
 ```

-C allows you to redefine existing macros.
+C allows you to redefine existing macros (or rather, implementations of C do).
 Most compilers emit a warning since it's likely unintended for you to stomp all over existing macro space, but what this means is that it's entirely backwards compatible for your code to continue to `#define bool int` or whatever horrific crimes you were committing in days gone by.
 Folks who were using a typedef instead, such as

 ```cpp
 typedef int bool;